Middle East

 A former senior Israeli military official on Saturday urged Israel to withdraw from Gaza as soon as possible, describing the situation as a "dire quagmire."

-Ziv, who previously led the Gaza Division, asserted that the war has become a source of political stability for Prime Minister Benjamin Netanyahu and his government.
-He suggested that Netanyahu might be prolonging the war to maintain his political position and delay his corruption trial, which could lead to imprisonment.
+Ziv, who previously led the Gaza Division, suggested that Netanyahu may be prolonging the war to maintain his political position and delay his corruption trial, which could lead to his imprisonment.

 Ziv added that after a year of what he called the longest and most exhausting war in Israel's history, the country finds itself trapped in a continuous security crisis with no end in sight.